NREL/BESTEST-GSR-ARCHIVE/README.md

 * If you run the BESTEST test cases using 'run_all_generate_reports.rb' it will clean out these directories after using what it needs.
 You can commment out the script lines that do this, or you can manually run an OSW with the CLI if you want to inspect files not found in the zip file.

 Note: the current reporting measures are setup for a specific system confirguration, and in some cases, are expecting objects of specific names.
 If externally generated IDF files don't match the expected structure and names then the reporting measures, or a copy of it, will need to be altered.
 The reporting measures could be made more robust so they don't rely on specific names, and support multiple possible system configurations.

+#### Parametric Analysis Tool (PAT)

+_The PAT projects are no longer used for production but are provided for reference, and for use with manual runs.
+The current production workflow uses the OpenStudio CLI to directly run 'workflow.osw' files in the 'Workflow' directory._

+The Parametric Analysis Tool projects are in the 'integration_testing/pat' folder.
+Some of the files are described below.
+See link for PAT documentation. http://nrel.github.io/OpenStudio-user-documentation/reference/parametric_analysis_tool_2/
+* There are three separate algorithmic projects for envelope, heating, and cooling.
+* Additionally there is a single manual analysis project with all test cases combined
+* The manual PAT project was used to pre-generate the 'osw' files in the 'workflow' directory.
+If new tests or added or for any reason 'osw' files need to be regenerated, this PAT project can be used.

+##### Contents of each PAT project
+* pat.json is the PAT project.
+This is the input file generated by the PAT GUI.
+It in turn generates the analysis json and analysis zip files.
+* measures contains measures used by the analysis.
+These should be updated from the top level measure directory.
+The PAT application can manage this.
+* seeds contains seed models used by the analysis
+* weather contains weather files used by the analysis.
+Note that some measures may contain their own weather files beyond what is included here.
+* project_name.json is the analysis json
+* project_name.zip contains all the files needed for the analysis json to run the analysis.

 ### Results
 The 'results' folder at the top of the repository is used to populate the 'YourData' tab of the ASHRAE Standard 140-2014 XLSX files.
 The spreadsheet is setup to display this data on all of the charts.